emissions trading system eueu allowance euaeu carbonEU ETSeu ets management

 To determine the best price, it is necessary to establish the difference between the buying and selling price being quoted by the trader – the so-called bid-ask spread – that should not exceed a margin of 0.15% to minimise trading losses, he says.

 “The ability to buy and sell EUAs via the same trading platform is essential so the shipping company can dispose of surplus EUAs if, for example, a voyage ended up requiring fewer allowances than expected.
-This means it can cash in these EUAs or take advantage of price fluctuations by buying when prices are low and selling when they are high,” Grell explains.
+This means it can cash in these EUAs or take advantage of price fluctuations by buying when prices are low and selling when they are high.”
+Grell explains.

 “EUAs being a commodity though, buyers should not expect to gain much from shopping around.
 The markets are transparent and prices will differ only in the cents range.
 Price differences for EUAs will most certainly be way more significant from week to week than between different traders.
 Shipping companies should therefore focus on their trading strategy – on the timing of when to buy a certain volume of EUAs.”